Theo-Panella/BastionHost_Project/README.md

         Last login: Thu may 10 00:00:00 2000 from Your_Bastion_IP
         [ec2-user@Server_IP_Address ~]$

+  - if you made it.
+Congratulations!! 🎉🎉
+    You made a jump server connection.
+Now we can take a step foward and test the instance privace

+    ##

-  - Open another terminal and connect to the invader instance using the same command used on Bastion
+  - Open another terminal and connect to the invader instance using the same command as Bastion
+  - Now that you are alredy connected in all the

   - Create Security Groupes (Open the Document Sg.md, to see more about the configuration)
   -